Data-Mgmt-for-Sealants-Outreach-Program/Sealant-On-Rails-V2/README.md

 to enable Google OAuth for the application.
 This allows the app to authenticate users using their Google accounts.

 ## Add OAuth ID and Secret to Rails Credentials

-**You will face an error here regarding Rails not being able to decrypt the credentials file.
-The reason is because you have cloned the repository and the master key is not the same as the one used to encrypt the credentials file.
-Follow the next steps to resolve it.**

 ### Step 7: Add Your Google OAuth Credentials
 ```bash
 google: